How to get to Mal Pais :

 You can rent a car in San Jose or here in Mal Pais.
 It is also possible to have your rental car brought to the Tambor airport.
-Our local Car Rental Companies are
+Rent your car with:

 Do you want to know the best places in Costa Rica to visit?
 With so many options to choose from – surfing, beaches, nature preserves, volcanoes, snorkeling, and fishing – it all depends on what you want to do.
 If you are asking questions like, What is the best place in Costa Rica to visit?
 What about the best beach?
 The best surf spot? then perhaps we can help you whittle the questions down so you can get the best answers.
 Rather than asking what is the best place to visit in Costa Rica, or the best cities to visit in Costa Rica, why not ask, ‘Where is the best surfing in Costa Rica?’ or ‘What is the best time of year to visit Costa Rica?’
 Of course, it all depends on what you want to do, but with specific questions like these, we can get down to some answers: